-By Katricia Lang- Broadway World, Prague Shakespeare Company's Twelfth Night (at MST)
+By Katricia Lang- Broadway World, Prague Shakespeare Company's Twelfth Night

 "The design is incredibly important in that it allows the performers the spotlight, literally in Lighting Designer J. Mitchell Cronin's case, while doing the heavy lifting of making sure the audience was somehow surrounded by verisimilitude without an extravagant set.

 "Cronin is indispensable, using his skills to create nighttime, a wooden path, or the inside of a noblewoman's home with what seems like simple elements- brightness, darkness, shadow.
 He also subtly enhances mood and tone.
 For example, Cronin pours blue over the set when Viola realizes that Sebastian is lost at sea."

 By D. L. Groover- The Houston Press, Main Street Theater's Daddy Long Legs